What kind of malware is the Snake keylogger?

-Snake is the name of a malicious program, which is classified as a keylogger.
-As the classification implies, the primary functionality of this malware is keylogging.
-Hence, Snake infections pose a threat to the privacy/safety of all and any typed information.
+Snake is a malicious program classified as a keylogger.
+As the classification implies, the primary function of this malware is keylogging.
+Therefore, Snake infections pose a threat to the privacy/safety of all typed information.

 How did Snake keylogger infiltrate my computer?